Data Historians – Real-Time Data Capture

 • Connectivity – Historians use standard protocols such as OPC and ODBC to easily integrate with data sources, including DCS, SCADA, PLC, and database systems

 • Scalability: We can size historians based on the required scale and expand them as requirements evolve.
-Historians can be configured to support hundreds of thousands of real-time data streams
+Also historians can be configured to support hundreds of thousands of real-time data streams

 • Performance: The data archive is optimized and can be captured based on exceptions (when data changes), deadband, or periodically.
 Retrieval performance is typically very fast, and access can be provided to enterprise systems or users